Diing54/DevOps/6. Kasten/shell commands.md

 commandName --help
 ## Intro
 - When you type a command in the terminal, your system looks for the executable file in the directories listed in the $PATH variable.
 If a directory isn't in $PATH, you must specify the full path to run a script
+## env
+- This command will show special variables
 ## ls

 - This command is used when listing all the files that are inside a container.